Unsupervised Domain Adaptation for RF-based Gesture Recognition: Experiments

 \subsubsection{Baseline Methods}

 We compare our approach with two deep learning models RadarNet \cite{hayashi2021radarnet} and Widar3.0 \cite{zheng2019zero}.
 Specifically, RadarNet designs an efficient neural network and trains a robust model.
 We first process the mmWave radar signals to Range Doppler Image, then use the Range Doppler Image as the RadarNet model's input.
-In Widar 3.0 paper, the authors extract the domain invariant feature BVP based on Wi-Fi signals and feed them into a gesture recognition model combining CNN's and GRUs.
-In this experiment, we use Widar 3.0's gesture recognition model as the backbone model and use the DRAI sequences as the model's input.
+In Widar 3.0 paper, the authors feed the features into a gesture recognition model combining CNNs and GRUs.
+In this paper, we adopt the gesture recognition model as the another baseline and utilize the DRAI as the input.